telerik/maui-docs/controls/collectionview/pull-to-refresh.md

 ---
 title: Pull to Refresh
-page_title: .NET MAUI CollectionView Documentation - Pull to Refresh
+page_title: .NET MAUI CollectionView Documentation - Pull-to-Refresh
 description: Learn how to achieve pull to refresh functionality in the Telerik UI for .NET MAUI CollectionView.
 position: 13
 slug: collectionview-pull-to-refresh